 Clone the UnrealCLR repository from GitHub:

 Copy the contents of the cloned repository to the Plugins folder of your Unreal Engine project.
-Ensure that the UnrealCLR directory is directly within Plugins.
+Ensure the UnrealCLR directory is directly inside Plugins.

 Open your Unreal Engine project in Visual Studio and compile UnrealCLR.